NEW STUDY DISPROVES ALL MAINSTREAM THEORIES OF AGING

 See> Cell.
 2016 Dec 15; 167(7): 1719–1733.e12.In Vivo Amelioration of Age-Associated Hallmarks by Partial Reprogramming

 “Aging is the major risk factor for many human diseases.
 In vitro studies have demonstrated that cellular reprogramming to pluripotency reverses cellular age, but alteration of the aging process through reprogramming has not been directly demonstrated in vivo.
 Here, we report that partial reprogramming by short-term cyclic expression of Oct4, Sox2, Klf4, and c-Myc (OSKM) ameliorates cellular and physiological hallmarks of aging and prolongs lifespan in a mouse model of premature aging.
 Similarly, expression of OSKM in vivo improves recovery from metabolic disease and muscle injury in older wild-type mice.
 The amelioration of age-associated phenotypes by epigenetic remodeling during cellular reprogramming highlights the role of epigenetic dysregulation as a driver of mammalian aging.
 Establishing in vivo platforms to modulate age-associated epigenetic marks may provide further insights into the biology of aging.”

-See Update #23 with a link to a new Horvath study in press where he determined that this technique of transient expression of Yamanaka Factors that was applied to old rats by Dr. Harold Katcher reversed the aging in their cells by 50 to 75% depeneidng on the tissue type, and had a major rejuvenation effect on them!
+See Update #23 with a link to a new Horvath study in press where he determined that this technique of transient expression of Yamanaka Factors that was applied to old rats reversed the aging in their cells by 54% to 75% depending on the tissue type, and had a major rejuvenating effect on them!